NealePT/MedTracker/README.md

 # MedTracker

 This is a project I created for the purpose of remembering to take various medications and supplements throughout the day.
+I taught myself how to use Swift through XCode so that this app could live on the menu bar of my home macbook.

-### Views
+## Views

 ![Screen Recording 2022-10-07 at 10 34 11 AM](https://user-images.githubusercontent.com/89871393/194582577-6f5e1521-c142-4e4a-bc91-293d2b852eeb.gif)